On minimal epimorphic subgroups in simple algebraic groups of rank $2$: Preliminaries

 \begin{enumerate}[{\rm (1)}] \item For subgroups $H\subseteq L\subseteq G$, if $H$ is epimorphic in $L$ and $L$ is epimorphic in $G$ then $H$ is epimorphic in $G$. \item The subgroup $H$ is epimorphic in $G$ if and only if the connected component of the identity $H^{\circ}$ or a Borel subgroup of $H^{\circ}$ is epimorphic in $G$. \item If $G$ is simple, a proper subgroup $H$ is epimorphic if and only if the radical of $H^{\circ}$ is epimorphic in $G$. \item If $(G_{i})_{i\in I}$ is a family of closed subgroups which generate $G$ and if $H\cap G_{i}$ is epimorphic in $G_i$ for each $i\in I$ then $H$ is epimorphic in $G$. \end{enumerate}

-The characterization in Theorem~\ref{thm:epi_characterization} shows that if $H$ is epimorphic then $G/H$ is close to being projective.
-At the other extreme, it is known when $G/H$ is affine.
-The following result was established independently by Richardson and by Cline, Parshall and Scott.
+The characterization in Theorem~\ref{thm:epi_characterization} shows that if $H$ is epimorphic in $G$ then $G/H$ is close to being projective.
+At the other extreme, the following result, established independently by Richardson and by Cline, Parshall and Scott, provides a criterion for determining when $G/H$ is affine.

 \begin{thm}[{\cite[Theorem A]{Richardson77} and \cite[Corollary 4.5]{CPS77}}] Let $H$ be a closed subgroup of the reductive group $G$.
 Then $G/H$ is an affine variety if and only if $H$ is reductive. \end{thm}